sizheng1996/recommender/README.md

 # Machine Learning Project 2: Recommender System

 This project aims at creating a recommander system and competing with other teams on crowdAI.
-This file contains the preprocessing of data, multi-splitting data set, the implementation of three Collaborative Filtering methods, and the creation of submission to crowdai.org.
+This file contains the data preprocessing, multi-splitting data set, the implementation of three Collaborative Filtering methods, and the creation of submission to crowdai.org.

 |Author|Jiahua Wu|Siqi Zheng|